What is HIV?

 Public Health England estimates that there are over 100,000 people with HIV in the UK.
-92% of themknow their staus.
-Therfore nearly 1 in 12 people who are HIV positive in the UK do not know that they are infected.
-This shows the importance of getting tested regularly.
+92% know their status, however, around 1 in 12 people who are HIV positive in the UK do not know that they are infected, emphasising the importance of regular testing.

 How can I catch HIV?